jnitin/flask-catalog/README.md

-# Calories
+# Catalog

-Flask application with a REST API to track calories, following JSON API 1.0 specification
+Flask application with a front-end and a REST API of an item catalog.

+- The items in our demonstration catalog are beers.
+- The REST API follows the [JSON API 1.0](http://jsonapi.org/)  specification

 ### Features
+1. Without authentication, only the main page can be visited which displays the catalog content.

-1. API users can create an account and log in.
+2. Users can create an account and login, in several ways:

+   1. At the home page, by providing email & password.

+   2. At the home page, with a Google account.

+   3. With an API request, by providing email & password

+      *(NOTE: The API does not yet support authentication with a Google account)*

+   ​

-2. All API calls are authenticated.
+3. All API calls are authenticated.

-3. New users need to verify their account by email.
+4. New users need to verify their account by email.
 Users are not able to log in until this verification is complete.

-4. There are three roles with different permission levels:
+5. There are three roles with different permission levels:
- (-) a regular user, who is only able to CRUD their own records (-) a user manager, who is able to CRUD only users (-) an admin, who is able to CRUD all records and users
+   (-) a regular user, who is only able to CRUD their own records
+    (-) a user manager, who is able to CRUD only users (-) an admin, who is able to CRUD all records and users

-5. When a user fails to log in three times in a row, his or her account will be blocked automatically, and only admins and managers are able to unblock it.
+6. When a user fails to log in three times in a row, his or her account will be blocked automatically, and only admins and managers are able to unblock it.

-6. An admin is able to invite someone to the application by specifying an email address; the system will send an invitation message automatically, prompting the user to complete the registration by setting first name, last name, and password.
+7. An admin is able to invite someone to the application by specifying an email address; the system will send an invitation message automatically, prompting the user to complete the registration by setting first name, last name, and password.

-7. Users are able to upload and change their profile picture.
+8. Users are able to upload and change their profile picture.

-8. Users can post 'meals', and each meal has a date, time, text, and number of calories.
+9. Users can post 'meals', and each meal has a date, time, text, and number of catalog.

-9. If the number of calories is not provided, the API will connect to [Nutritionix](https://www.nutritionix.com) and try to get the number of calories for the entered meal.
+10. If the number of catalog is not provided, the API will connect to [Nutritionix](https://www.nutritionix.com) and try to get the number of catalog for the entered meal.

-10. In a user setting, a target number of calories per day is defined.
+11. In a user setting, a target number of catalog per day is defined.

-11. When retrieving the details for a meal an extra boolean field is set to true if the total for that day is less than expected number of calories per day, otherwise it will be false.
+12. When retrieving the details for a meal an extra boolean field is set to true if the total for that day is less than expected number of catalog per day, otherwise it will be false.

-12. The API return data according to the [JSON API 1.0](http://jsonapi.org/) specification
+13. The API return data according to the [JSON API 1.0](http://jsonapi.org/) specification

-13. The API provides filter capabilities for all endpoints that return a list of elements, and supports pagination.
+14. The API provides filter capabilities for all endpoints that return a list of elements, and supports pagination.

-14. The API filtering allows definition of operations precedence and use any combination of the available fields.
+15. The API filtering allows definition of operations precedence and use any combination of the available fields.

-15. The application includes rigorous unit tests.
+16. The application includes rigorous unit tests.

 16. End 2 end scenarios are tested via a python client written in a [Jupyter notebook](http://jupyter.org/)